Home » UPSC Syllabus 2025 » UPSC Anthropology Syllabus 2025

 A strong performance in Anthropology can significantly boost the overall score in the UPSC Mains exam

-Anthropology is a favoured choice among science graduates as an optional subject for the UPSC civil service mains examination.
-The syllabus for Anthropology is released annually by the UPSC Commission in conjunction with the UPSC Notification Below we shared a detailed overview of the UPSC Anthropology Syllabus 2024.
+The syllabus for Anthropology is released annually by the UPSC Commission along with the UPSC Notification Below we shared a detailed overview of the UPSC Anthropology Syllabus 2025.

 Anthropology Syllabus for Paper 1